 Whether you’re here on purpose or you stumbled across me on accident, I hope you find the experience to be both enjoyable and informative.
 For the curious among you, I thought it might be worth posting a little “get to know me” Q&A. So here you go.
+If you’d like to sign up for my monthly newsletter, The Lineup, please click here.

 What are your top 5 favorite books?